 Are there side effects with ketoanalogues?

-Potential side effects of ketoanalogues can be high levels of calcium or magnesium.
 This is why it’s important to speak first with your doctor about ketoanalogues so you can develop the right tracking process.

 There are no common side effects otherwise noted.

-The length of time ketoanalogues are needed in the diet will depend on many factors.
 Changes in kidney function, lab test results, and other health conditions may change the dosing or even result in completely stopping KA supplements.

 The recommended minimum length of time to use ketoanalogues is generally three months, unless otherwise indicated by your physician or dietitian.